 However, you may not want to refinance if:

 - The numbers don’t make sense, particularly if you’ll end up paying far more in interest over time despite getting a more affordable monthly payment.
+This is usually the case if you’ve had your mortgage for some time and opted for an extended loan term.

 - You can’t afford the monthly payment on the new loan or will only have minimal funds at your disposal each month once it’s paid.
+A shorter loan term means your monthly mortgage payment could be far more expensive than it was and possibly too much for your budget.

 Where to Refinance Your Home